goauthentik/authentik/website/docs/flow/index.md

 For example, a standard login flow would consist of the following stages:

--   Identification stage: user identifies themselves via a username or email address
+-   **Identification stage**: user identifies themselves via a username or email address
--   Password stage: the user's password is checked against the hash in the database
+-   **Password stage**: the user's password is checked against the hash in the database

 When these stages are successfully completed, authentik logs in the user.

 ![](./simple_stages.png)

 Upon flow execution, a _flow plan_ containing all stages is generated.
 This means that all attached policies are evaluated upon execution.
 This behaviour can be altered by enabling the **Evaluate when stage is run** option on the binding.
+For more information about flow plans, read our [flow context documentation](../flow/context/index.md).

 To determine which flow should be used, authentik will first check which default authentication flow is configured in the active [**Brand**](../core/brands.md).
 If no default is configured there, the policies in all flows with the matching designation are checked, and the first flow with matching policies sorted by `slug` will be used.